sarika-03/mysql-gui/CONTRIBUTING.md

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Issue Tracker](https://github.com/kshashikumar/mysql-gui/issues)

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to MySQL GUI!
 We appreciate your efforts and look forward to your input.